jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

-When finished with the reference, the user must call `pid_put` to release the reference:
+When finished, the client must call `pid_put` to release the reference:

 ```C
 void pid_put(unsigned int pid)